elpassion/Showcase/content/UIScrollView-custom-pagination/README.md

         }
     }

-    // if you have a page control you would like update when scrolling:
+    // if you have a page control you would like to update when scrolling:

     func scrollViewDidScroll(_ scrollView: UIScrollView) {
         if let pageFraction = ScrollPageController().pageFraction(